 TravelGround’s Guide to Memorable Mexican Merriment in SA

 Hola, amigos!
 Spring has finally arrived after a long, cold winter and it’s time to get festive.
-Mexican cuisine is without a doubt flavoursome, delicious, and not to mention the founders of the ever popular guacamole, which we can’t thank the Mexicans enough for!
+Mexican cuisine is without a doubt flavoursome and delicious, and the culinary wizards of Mexico are, of course, the founders of the ever popular guacamole ─ we can’t thank them enough for that!

 With its tradition of spicy tacos, packed burritos, bright-coloured restaurants, tequila and refreshing margaritas, how can you go wrong with celebrating Mexican style?
 No one can argue that it’s a great way to spice up your birthday, the beginning of a new season, or a get-together with your loved ones.